auan369/pet-app-main/README.md

 - Interact with a virtual pet by feeding, playing, and cleaning it.
 - Monitor the pet's health, hunger, and happiness in real-time.
 - Authenticate and securely manage user sessions with JWT.
+- Engage in mini-games, like the Memory Game, that impact pet stats such as happiness.

 The backend updates the pet’s state every few minutes, and the frontend fetches data periodically to provide real-time updates.